flattiverse/connector-csharp/PROTOCOL.md

 The meaning of the values are as follows:

-* `corona` specifies the more simple corona of a sun:
+* `corona` specifies the more simple corona of a sun and is optional:
 * * `radius` specifies the radius of the corona and is also counted from the middle of the sun.
 A corona radius smaller than the sun doesn't make much sense from a gameplay stand of view.
 * * `energy` is optional (`null` or property doesn't exist).
 If `energy` is set it will load (or unload in case of a negative value) the energy of a ship offset with the `solarCells` a ship has.
 * * `particles` works like `energy` but for particles (a secondary form of energy).
 * `sections` specify the more complex sun behavior.
 * * `angleStart`, `angleEnd`, 'distanceStart' and `distanceEnd` specify the radial sun section.
 A sips center must be in this section for the loading process to work.
 * * `energy` and `particles` work like described in the `corona` object above.
-* * `activation` is another property which specifies a more dynamic availability behavior: A section must be activated by `propability` (see next point).
-If you don't want to have this dynamic: Just don't use it (`null` or no property at all).
+* * `activation` is another property which specifies a more dynamic availability behavior: A section must be activated by `propability` (see next point). `activation` is optional if oyu don't want to use it.
 * * * `propability`: If a section is disabled a random number generator is checked each tick against this number.
+(RNG < `propability` starts the sequence.)
 * * * `foreshadowing`: If the random number generator has triggered then we wait this amount of ticks before we activate the section.
 But we show this to the player if he is scanning the unit actively.
-If you want to omit this phase, leave this vaiable out (`null` or no property at all).
+This is optional, if you want to not use this pahse.
 * * * `upramp`: Also optional.
-This upramps the effects of `energy` and `particles`.
+This upramps the effects of `energy` and `particles` (from 0 to the set values).
 * * * `time`: Not optional.
 The amount of ticks before this phase fades out again.
 * * * `fade`: Like `upramp` but the opposite: The effects of `energy` and `particles` fade out (to 0).
 Also optional.